 Of course, you should add my favorite fruit to any of your smoothies!
 Avocados not only create a great texture to smoothies, but they also add healthy fats, fiber, and protein.
 Avocados also contain essential nutrients like potassium, folate, and vitamin K. #Avocadolove forever!

-No. 7: Ditch the Juice…
+7. Ditch the Juice…

 If you’re making your morning smoothies with frozen fruits and fruit juice, consider swapping out the fruit juice for water, coconut milk, or almond milk.
-Subbing a plant-based milk it will help create a great flavor and texture, and add healthy fats!
+Subbing plant-based milk it will help create a great flavor and texture, and add healthy fats!
 If you are using store-bought milk or juice, always check the ingredients for hidden sugars.
 For the DIY enthusiast, check out my guide to making your own nut milk!

-No. 9: Balance Macronutrients
+9. Balance Macronutrients

-When you’re making a smoothie, keep in mind to make around 50% of it veggies (i.e. kale, spinach, zucchini, etc.), then 20% healthy fat, 20% protein, and the rest carbohydrate (which may look like a fruit or another carbohydrate rich whole food like sweet potatoes, maple syrup, dates, etc.).
+When you’re making a smoothie, keep in mind to make around 50% of it veggies (i.e. kale, spinach, zucchini, etc.), then 20% healthy fat, 20% protein, and the rest carbohydrate (which may look like a fruit or another carbohydrate-rich whole food like sweet potatoes, maple syrup, dates, etc.).
 Fiber, healthy fats and protein are a great combo to keep you full, fueled, and feeling amazing throughout the morning.
 Keep reading for some examples of smoothie recipes with balanced ingredients!

 This won’t necessarily lower sugar content, but cinnamon is a natural blood sugar stabilizer and combines will with fruit sugars in smoothies.
 Cinnamon goes well with most smoothies, so I’ll always put in about 1/4 teaspoon ground cinnamon to all of my smoothies and throughout the day for a little Optimizer Option.

-I hope this guide helps you create the best smoothies every day!
 What are your favorite ways to make a smoothie delicious?
 Comment below, I always love reading and writing back to your feedback!